Activity note: Hotel check-in available from 4 p.m.

-Breakfast: We’ll start our day off right with a hearty and nutritious breakfast buffet at the hotel that includes a wide range of assorted breakfast pastries, cereals with milk, sliced fresh fruit, breakfast meats, biscuits and gravy, eggs and more with juice, coffee, tea and water.
+Breakfast: We’ll start our day off right with a hearty and nutritious breakfast buffet at the hotel that includes a wide range of assorted breakfast items with juice, coffee, tea and water.

 Morning: After transferring from the hotel via motorcoach, our expert naturalist will lead us on an exciting beach and marsh walk with accompanying commentary focused on the interplay between these two distinct ecosystems.
 As we wander about on the hard-packed marsh floor during low tide, we will not risk any disturbance of the environment as we explore the area and observe its resident wildlife.
 Carrying onward to the beach, we’ll scout for critters and clues to their presence with the help of our naturalist.